FIELD AUDIT · YEET/RISKY-CLICK

 The Yeet risky click mechanic is a brand-specific press-your-luck variant.
 The fairness layer (HMAC-SHA256 derivation of the per-click bust outcome) is identical to the reference Stake originals implementation.
 The fairness reproduction routine works the same way.

-HMAC-verified routine for Yeet Risky Click
+HMAC-tested routine for Yeet Risky Click

 Yeet Risky Click fairness verification routine